 Logical.
 If

 TRUE, the correlation between Wald statistics in Phase 2 is derived from the randomization ratio \(r\) as \(r / (r + 1)\).
-IfFALSE, a conservative correlation of 0 is used.- K
+IfFALSE, a conservative correlation of 0 is used, which is only valid whenrankp0 = 1(i.e., the arm with the largest Phase-2 Z-statistic is selected for Phase 3).
+This option is only used for critical value calculations; the correlation is always derived from \(r\) for power calculations.- K

 Number of sequential looks in Phase 3.